-To make sticky Sichuan pork, you’ll need Sichuan peppercorns and a few other seasonings and spices.
+Sticky Sichuan pork is meant to exhibit all those bold flavors and spiciness.
+To make the dish, you’ll need Sichuan peppercorns and a few other seasonings and spices.
 Brown the pork, braise in broth then toss the meat in the sauce.
 Pretty simple but very tasty and aromatic.

 - 1 kilogram pork belly cut into bite-size pieces